sjanahan/professional/how-to/algorithm-interview.md

 | 2  | O(n)   | O(n) |

 * If not best conceivable run-time, keep iterating on your solution
+* Once you're convinced your solution works, code it!
+Coding without a clear idea of the algorithm can be too slow

 ## Code it
 * In a language you're comfortable in